jrincayc/ucblogo-code/README.md

 ## About this project

-This repository created for further UCBLogo development.
+This uses the repository https://github.com/jrincayc/ucblogo-code created for further UCBLogo development.
 The current version is 6.1

 Changes for this release: